brunomaga/brunomaga.github.io/_posts/2015-04-21-Matrix-Transpose.md

 It is relevant to emphasize that the operation yields a transposed version of the original rank matrices that formed the initial dataset, thus no communication between ranks is necessary as the data $M_r$ of every rank is locally transposed into $M^T_r$.
 Moreover, it is an involutory function as $(LocalTranspose \cdot LocalTranspose) (M) = M$.

-The \textbf{view swap} of a distributed matrix that alternates between a data representation on a view and its orthogonal (from row- to column-accessible and vice-versa), while maintaining the same matrix contents is defined by:
+The **view swap** of a distributed matrix that alternates between a data representation on a view and its orthogonal (from row- to column-accessible and vice-versa), while maintaining the same matrix contents is defined by:

 $$
 ViewSwap(M)_{i j} =\left\{